CoreumFoundation/multichain-auditor/PROPOSAL.md

 ### Issue

-This proposal aims to address the compensation for users affected by the funds locked in the Multichain centralized bridge, which serves as the link between the XRPL (XRP Ledger) and Coreum blockchains.
+This proposal aims to address the compensation for users affected by the funds locked in the Multichain centralized bridge, which serves as the link between the XRPL (XRP Ledger) and Coreum blockchain.
 Multichain ceased its services officially on July 7, 2023, as confirmed in this tweet: https://x.com/MultichainOrg/status/1677180114227056641?s=20

 Given the lack of a specified timeline for the resumption of services, there is a legitimate concern that these funds